gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

        normal:   { numComponents: 3, data: [0, 0, 1, 0, 0, 1, 0, 0, 1],        },
     };

-    var bufferInfo = createBufferInfoFromArrays(gl, arrays);
+    var bufferInfo = webglUtils.createBufferInfoFromArrays(gl, arrays);
+    var vao = webglUtils.createVAOFromBufferInfo(gl, setters, bufferInfo);

 Much shorter!
-Now we can do this at render time

-    // Setup all the needed buffers and attributes. setBuffersAndAttributes(gl, attribSetters, bufferInfo);

-    ...

-    // Draw the geometry.
-    gl.drawArrays(gl.TRIANGLES, 0, bufferInfo.numElements);

 Here's that

 {{{example url="../webgl-less-code-more-fun-triangle.html" }}}

-This will even work if we have indices. setAttribsAndBuffers will set all the attributes and setup the `ELEMENT_ARRAY_BUFFER` with your `indices` so you can call `gl.drawElements`.
+This will even work if we have indices. `createVAOFromBufferInfo` will set all the attributes and setup the `ELEMENT_ARRAY_BUFFER` with your `indices` so when you bind that VAO you can call `gl.drawElements`.

     // an indexed quad
     var arrays = {